Cookies & Tracking

 Training and Vacancies

-The numerical model EMAC (short for ECHAM/MESSy Atmospheric Chemistry) is a modular global climate and chemistry simulation system with sub-models for the calculation of processes in the troposphere and the middle atmosphere, its interaction with the ocean and land surfaces, and anthropogenic influences.
+The numerical global atmosphere-chemistry model EMAC (ECHAM/MESSy Atmospheric Chemistry) is a modular global climate and chemistry simulation system with sub-models for the calculation of processes in the troposphere and the middle atmosphere, their interaction with the ocean and land surfaces, and of anthropogenic influences.

 Mesoscale models are numerical tools which resolve atmospheric processes of spatial scales between 2 and 1000 km.
 They solve the conservation equations of mass, momentum, internal energy and diverse air constituents with different physical approximations.